-If the tool has a higher value than the average, a small green triangle pointing up was used.
-For values below average, a small red triangle pointing down is used.
-If the value is within .05 of the average, then no icon is used meaning the tool results are close to average.
+If the tool has a value .05 or more above the average, a small green triangle pointing up was used.
+For values .05 or more below the average, a small red triangle pointing down is used.
+If the value is within .05 of the average then no icon is used, meaning the tool results are close to average.
+A Discrimination Rate of .00 indicates that the tool made at least one Discrimination; however, the value, when rounded to two decimal places, displays as 0.